25Redfox/My_Secure_Project/README.md

 # My_Secure_Project

 A totally secure project.
 No leaks.
-No mistakes.
+No mistakes.Ever again. 👀

 This is Redfox X's super safe codebase where security is always the number one priority.
 At least… that’s what *he* claims. 😏